mcostalba/Stockfish/Readme.md

 compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line; see file *types.h* for a quick reference.

+### Using Stockfish

+If you are not using a GUI, you can run Stockfish in command-line mode by changing to the directory where the binary is stored and then typing `./stockfish` (for Unix-like systems) or `stockfish` (for Windows systems).

+Stockfish uses the UCI protocol to communicate with a GUI.
+The complete documentation can be obtained from http://download.shredderchess.com/div/uci.zip.

+Some examples of useful UCI commands are given below.

+#### Setting up the position

+Set the position with a FEN string

+`position fen rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`

+Set the position with moves starting from the start position.

+`position startpos moves e2e4 e7e5 d2d4`

+This notation is preferred so that the engine can take into account such things as the 50-move rule or threefold repetition.

+#### Changing UCI settings

+Output a list of available options

+`uci`

+Set the hash size to 1 GB

+`setoption name Hash value 1024`

+Use 4 threads (default is 1)

+`setoption name Threads value 4`

+#### Analysis

+Analyze given position till depth 20

+`go depth 20`

+Analyze given position for 10 seconds (10000 ms)

+`go movetime 10000`

+Start infinite analysis of given position

+`go infinite`

+You can stop the analysis at any time by typing `stop` or pressing `CONTROL + C` to quit the program.

 ### Terms of use